Causal perturbative QED and white noise: The main idea and the main goal

-are indeed meaningful in case the interaction Lagrangian density operator $\mathcal{L}$ contains massless fields, as e.g. in QED.
-In this paper we show that, even in this massless case, the product operation for $S_n$ and for $S_{n,p}$, regarded as a finite sum of integral kernel operators with the Hida operators as the creation-annihilation operators, is well-defined, and given as a limit in which the massless free fields are replaced with the corresponding massive fields, and by passing to the zero mass limit.
-We give also the Wick theorem decomposition for such products and show that the causality axioms (I)-(V) for $S_n$ and for $S_{n,p}$ make sense if we are using the Hida operators as the creation-annihilation operators, and regard the free field operators as well as $S_n$, $S_{n,p}$ and $\psi_{{}_{\textrm{int}}}^{(n)}$ as finite sums of integral kernel operators with vector valued kernels.
+which in the pure massive case are defined through the operator composition (and Grassmann product), are indeed meaningful in case the interaction Lagrangian density operator $\mathcal{L}$ contains massless fields, as e.g. in QED.
+In this paper we show that, even in this massless case, the product operation for $S_n$, regarded as a finite sum of integral kernel operators with the Hida operators as the creation-annihilation operators, is well-defined, and given as a limit in which the massless free fields are replaced with the corresponding massive fields, and by passing to the zero mass limit.
+We give also the Wick theorem decomposition for such products and show that the causality axioms (I)-(V) for $S_n$ make sense if we are using the Hida operators as the creation-annihilation operators, and regard the free field operators, as well as their Wick products $W_{{}_{j}}$, higher order contributions $S_n$ and $W_{{}_{j \,\, \textrm{int}}}^{(n)}$, as finite sums of integral kernel operators with vector valued kernels.

 It is important, because the usage of Hida operators allows us to solve the adiabatic limit problem.
-Namely, in case of QED, the limit $g\rightarrow 1$ exists for the interacting fields $\psi_{{}_{\textrm{int}}}^{(n)}(g^{\otimes \, n})$ and $A_{{}_{\textrm{int}}}^{(n)}(g^{\otimes \, n})$ in QED, and is equal to a finite sum of integral kernel operators with vector valued kernels in the sense of \cite{obataJFA}, and belong to
+Namely, in case of QED, the limit $g_{{}_{0}}\rightarrow 1$ exists for the interacting fields $\psi_{{}_{\textrm{int}}}^{(n)}(g_{{}_{0}}^{\otimes \, n})$ and $A_{{}_{\textrm{int}}}^{(n)}(g_{{}_{0}}^{\otimes \, n})$ in QED, and is equal to a finite sum of integral kernel operators with vector valued kernels in the sense of \cite{obataJFA}, and belong to